yousefelassal/quote-cron/README.md

 > In all chaos there is a cosmos, in all disorder a secret order.

 > There is no great genius without some touch of madness.

+> The truth is incontrovertible.
+Malice may attack it, ignorance may deride it, but in the end, there it is.